Everduin94/nvim-quick-switcher/README.md

 {
   split = 'vertical'|'horizontal'|nil -- nil is default
   size = 100 -- units=columns|rows default is '' which returns 50/50 split
+  regex = false, -- true uses perl regex. results will be filters by `prefix*` maxdepth = 2, -- directory depth reverse = true, -- false will disable reverse search when nothing is found path = nil, -- overwrite path (experimental).

+  -- if 'full' tasks.component.ts --> `tasks.component` instead of `tasks`
+   -- i.e. stop at last period
+  -- if 'short' tasks-util.lua or tasks_util.lua --> `tasks` instead of `tasks-util` or `tasks_util`
+   -- i.e. stop at first -|_
+  prefix = 'default',
+  regex_type = 'E' -- default regex extended.
+See grep for types.
 }
 ```